 - A sports complex with permanent fields and other athletic facilities

-In short, this will never see fruition.
-Instead, the MGC would have to add a slots-only license.
-Also, the problems opening the remaining casinos during the pandemic are too critical.
+In short, it never saw fruition.
+The problems opening the remaining three casinos during the pandemic were too critical.

 The Future of Massachusetts Casinos – Still A Tough Road Ahead